cloudfoundry-attic/hm9000/README.md

 ### `actual_state_listener`

 The `actual_state_listener` provides a simple listener daemon that monitors the `NATS` stream for app heartbeats.
-It generates an entry in the `store` for each heartbeating app under.
+It generates an entry in the `store` for each heartbeating app under `/actual/INSTANCE_GUID`.

+It also maintains a `FreshnessTimestamp`  under `/actual-fresh` to allow other components to know whether or not they can trust the information under `/actual`

 #### WIP:`desired_state_listener`